Mrs Allen Has A Rare Condition

 The Condition Explained

-EDS is categorized into 13 subtypes, with Mrs. In practice, allen's case aligning with the hypermobile type—the most common variant.
+EDS is categorized into 13 subtypes, with Mrs. Now, allen's case aligning with the hypermobile type—the most common variant.
 This form is characterized by excessive joint flexibility, chronic pain, and frequent dislocations or sprains.
 Unlike other types, it isn't directly inherited but may cluster in families due to genetic predisposition.

 Mrs. Allen's Daily Life